awslabs/aws-well-architected-labs/Cost/Cost_Fundamentals/200_3_Pricing_Models/Lab_Guide.md

 2 - If the **Average hourly usage** is close to the **Max hourly usage**, then the minimum was only a small duration, so highlight anything green where the **Average** is roughly within 75-100% of the **Max**:
 ![Images/RI_Proc8.png](Images/RI_Proc8.png)

-3 - Minimum utilization required varies by the discount level.
+3 - Minimum utilization required for an RI varies by the discount level.
 The lowest discount level is approximately 20%, so we would look for a minimum utilization of >80%.
-While this is reflected through the Break even (if utilization is low, break even would be very late), we'll double check & filter out only the very high utilization.
+While this is reflected through the Fully Paid Day (if utilization is low, Fully Paid would be very late), we'll double check & filter out only the very high utilization.
 Highlight anything above **90%** in green:
 ![Images/RI_Proc9.png](Images/RI_Proc9.png)

 4 - Now we look for a declining usage pattern.
 If the recommendation for the last 7 days is less than the 30 days, usage is declining - and you should consult your business to determine if usage will continue to fall.
 If the **7day Recommended Instance Quantity** is equal or more than the **30day Recommended Instance Quantity** then highlight the cell green: